awsdocs/aws-sdk-for-javascript-v3/doc_source/javascript_iam_code_examples.md

   }
 });
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javascript/example_code/iam#code-examples)\.
 +  For more information, see [AWS SDK for JavaScript Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/iam-examples-server-certificates.html#iam-examples-server-certificates-listing)\.
 +  For API details, see [ListServerCertificates](https://docs.aws.amazon.com/goto/AWSJavaScriptSDK/iam-2010-05-08/ListServerCertificates) in *AWS SDK for JavaScript API Reference*\.

 ### List users<a name="iam_ListUsers_javascript_topic"></a>

 The following code example shows how to list IAM users\.

+**Warning**
+To avoid security risks, don't use IAM users for authentication when developing purpose\-built software or working with real data\.
+Instead, use federation with an identity provider such as [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.

-**SDK for JavaScript V3**
+**SDK for JavaScript \(v3\)**
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javascriptv3/example_code/iam#code-examples)\.
 Create the client\.

 ```